drifter-handbook/drifter-handbook.github.io/_posts/2020-05-17-Miss-Dyo-Arteri.md

 -Nemia: A respectable Nuova companion that shares her taste for blood.
 Dyo doesn't completely dislike her.

 -Mytharius Orthello Casimir II: While she despises his cowardice, Dyo has come to appreciate his mail services.
+This appreciation has turned to anger however, due to being subjected to Chapter 11 of My By-Tor despite that being her own fault.

 -Nero: After forcing her to make a promise to him before saving her life, Dyo dislikes the Roman.